Omid Djalili will perform at Poole Lighthouse later this evening.

 56-year-old Djalili, who as well as his stand-up has been in a number of films including Mamma Mia!
 Here We Go Again and Pirates of the Caribbean: At World’s End, said he is glad to be back on stage after a period of performing gigs on Zoom.

 “It’s been a huge relief to be back,” he said.
-“Although comedians love to bitch and moan about being on tour, we don’t take that for granted now.
+“Although comedians love to moan about being on tour, we don’t take that for granted now.
 Us comedians absolutely love doing our jobs, it’s one of the best jobs in the world.
 It’s one of the most sought-after jobs.
 Of course, there are pitfalls, but if you manage it well it’s the best job in the world.

 Omid revealed that Zoom gigs were not all that bad, as it did allow for him to think of new ideas for his shows.
 “I do a section in my show about what comedians do during a pandemic.
 It was a pretty desperate time, but we also thought that was our careers now.
 We embraced Zoom for a while but a lot of us lost the will to live.